MatthijsKamstra/go/README.md

 Lightweight, simple, compact, chainable tween library for Haxe/Openfl.

 [![Everybody in the place, lets go](http://img.youtube.com/vi/WY87o9IZXWg/0.jpg)](https://www.youtube.com/watch?v=WY87o9IZXWg)

 Inspired by tween engines written in Haxe and ActionScript.
 I just wanted to see if I could build a tweening engine myself.
 And take all the good stuff from alll those other tween libraries (like Actuate and TweenMax)

-####WIP and not ready for production
+#### WIP and not ready for production
 I will be using it in my Haxe project to test it in a production environment.

 ## Installation

 This is still WIP, an experiment, so I decide not to add it to haxelib yet.

 But if you want to try it out via *haxelib*, you can install it with git

 ```
 git clone https://github.com/MatthijsKamstra/go/
-haxelib dev go go
+haxelib dev lets.go go
 ```

 To include Go in an OpenFL project, add `<haxelib name="go" />` to your project.xml.